 A few last words of advice:

-Best to be thoughtful and methodical when searching for the best deal.
+It’s best to be thoughtful and methodical when searching for the best deal.
 When our clients ask us, “How do I know if I got the very best deal?”
 Our answer is that there is no single formula that works for all.
-A Best deal is a moving target (as seen as the example above), and unless you absolutely must buy your car immediately in most cases it’s a good idea to wait until you’re really ready to buy your new vehicle.
+A best deal is a moving target (as seen as the example above), and unless you absolutely must buy your car immediately in most cases it’s a good idea to wait until you’re really ready to buy your new vehicle.
 If you have the time and resources to do this during the holidays, you may be able to get a better deal.
 It all depends!